It's a warm, almost hot, sunny Sunday morning at the beginning of winter on the Gold Coast.

 A guy breaks the 'serenity' when he pushes the buzzer on your unit block security-door and speaks just a little too loudly through the intercom.

-"It's Flavio from the apartment block next door.
+"It's Flavio specialising in amalgamations acting for an interstate based developer.
 (Name changed to protect the guilty)

 Can I have a quick word with you Tim?"
 (Name changed to protect the innocent)

 You poke your head over the courtyard brush-fence.

 He is standing at the locked glass security-door at the exterior of the communal foyer and stairwell at your end of the unit block.
 He is wearing a dark, three-piece suit and carrying a manila folder thick with documents.
 He looks out of place in a beachside suburb unless he's just been to church or he's a funeral director.